navin-neu/CuePointGrooveMachine/readme.md

 Before using CuePointGrooveMachine, it is necessary to add the included `CuePointCalc.class` file to Max's java classpath.
 There are two ways to do this:

-1) Move the `.class` file to max's default classpath: On Windows this is found under `Program Files\Cycling '74\Max 8\resources\packages\max-mxj\java-classes\classes`, and on Mac this should* be located under `/Applications/Max*/java-doc/classes`.
-This is the option I recommend.
-Note that it is not necessary to include the `.java` file in the classpath.
+1) Move the `CuePointCalc.class` file to max's default mxj classpath.
+This path will vary depending on your system.
+See the [mxj reference](https://docs.cycling74.com/max5/refpages/max-ref/mxj.html) for info on where to find it.

-2) Edit the `max.java.config` file under `java-doc` and add the folder containing `CuePointCalc.class` as an additional search path.
+2) Add the folder containing `CuePointCalc.class` as an additional path for Max to search.
+This is done through `Options` -> `File Preferences`.

 In order to load any mxj object in Max, it is also necessary to have an appropriate JRE installed.
 The patch has been tested with the JRE obtained [here](https://www.oracle.com/ca-en/java/technologies/javase-jre8-downloads.html).

-*I do not have a Mac to confirm this.
-Please let me know if the path is inaccurate!

 **How do I use it?**

 Samples can either be selected from the drop-down menu or dragged directly onto the waveform display.
 Any `.wav` or `.aiff` files added to the `/samples` folder will appear in the drop-down menu so long as they were there when the patch was opened (otherwise you may bang the 'path' message at the top-left of the patch view to re-scan the folder).

 The 8 cue-points are mapped to the white keys from C4 to C5.
 The 5 effects are mapped to the black keys from C#4 to A#4.
 Randomizer is activated by B3.
 A#3 deactivates the randomizer but continues regular playback.
 A3 stops all playback.
 A helpful onscreen guide is included in the presentation view.
+Note that the `kslider` used by the guide does not actually output MIDI notes, but is instead only used for visual feedback.
+Therefore, **a MIDI controller or other external MIDI source is required to use the patch.**

 **How does it work?**